-AASB 10 Consolidated Financial Statements incorporates IFRS 10 Consolidated Financial Statements issued by the International Accounting Standards Board (IASB).
+AASB 10 Consolidated Financial Statements as amended incorporates IFRS 10 Consolidated Financial Statements as issued and amended by the International Accounting Standards Board (IASB).
 Paragraphs that have been added to this Standard (and do not appear in the text of IFRS 10) are identified with the prefix "Aus", followed by the number of the preceding IASB paragraph and decimal numbering.

-For-profit entities that comply with AASB 10 will simultaneously be in compliance with IFRS 10.
+For-profit entities that comply with AASB 10 as amended will simultaneously be in compliance with IFRS 10 as amended.

-Not-for-profit entities using the added "Aus" paragraphs in the Standard that specifically apply to not-for-profit entities may not be simultaneously complying with IFRS 10.
+Entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure Requirements and not-for-profit entities using the added "Aus" paragraphs in the Standard may not be simultaneously complying with IFRS 10.